baratine/bartil/README.md

 ```

-In Bache, `/list` is the parent service and `/list/timeline` is a child instance
+In Bartil, `/list` is the parent service and `/list/timeline` is a child instance
 that shares the parent's inbox.
 A call to `pushHead()` would:

 1. call into the service's `@OnLookup` annotated method: `ListServiceManagerImpl.onLookup()`